 - Comparison of alternatives to chlorine such as: citric acid, hydrogen peroxide, ethanol, isopropanol, peracetic acid, and ozone.
 How would each compare to the different chlorine materials for specific uses?
 The strengths and weaknesses would need to be considered. - Potential human health and environmental impacts of each chlorine material versus the possible alternative materials listed above.
 Are there ways that these impacts can be mitigated and still allow the material to work as needed? - Determination of which of the above-mentioned alternatives would NOT be a suitable substitute for chlorine.
-What specific uses and/or conditions would this apply to? - Identification of practices that could be used to help reduce the formation of trihalomethanes in those specific situations where chorine is the best material to use. - Could the rotation of materials for cleaning and disinfecting help lower the risks from chlorine materials and still be effective in providing the desired control of pathogens? - Research on the absorption of chlorine by produce from its quantity and use in wash tanks, including information about amount of time of exposure.
-Would this be a persistent residual effect or temporary (if temporary how long is it a viable residue), and would it be harmful if consumed at these levels?
+What specific uses and/or conditions would this apply to? - Identification of practices that could be used to help reduce the formation of trihalomethanes in those specific situations where chorine is the best material to use. - Could the rotation of materials for cleaning and disinfecting help lower the risks from chlorine materials and still be effective in providing the desired control of pathogens? - Research on the absorption of chlorine by produce from its use in wash tanks, including information about the amount of time of exposure, would help inform understanding of human exposure to chlorine and health risks.
+Are residues from produce washing a persistent residual effect or temporary (if temporary how long is it a viable residue), and would it be harmful if consumed at these levels?